mab253/cpp_fall23/README.md

 **✉️ To receive credit for any late work (including using a grace period), you will need to e-mail me once you have completed it.**

-**You may only use the grace period or late work policy for reading homework and labs.
+**💥 You may only use the grace period or late work policy for reading homework and labs.
 You may not use this for the mid-term or final project.**

 ## academic honesty and integrity: